-This Historical Carnival in Ivrea is also so famous because of the “Battle of Oranges” taking place on Sunday, Monday and Tuesday afternoon.
+This Historical Carnival in Ivrea is also so famous because of the “Battle of Oranges” taking place on Sunday, Monday, and Tuesday afternoon.

 But many other characters and rituals are put on stage.

-Other historical characters are the Sostituto Gran Cancelliere, the Podestà (guarantor of the citizens’ freedom), the Vivandiere, the Corteo with the Districts’ Flags.
+Other historical characters are the Sostituto Gran Cancelliere, the Podestà (guarantor of the citizens’ freedom), the Vivandiere, and the Corteo with the Districts’ Flags.

-Click on the link you’ll find at the end of the picture gallery to see the program in detail.
+Click on the links you’ll find at the end of the gallery to see the program in detail.

-Photos: website and facebook
+Photos: website and facebook page